ibm-cloud-docs/monitoring/infrastructure/windows.md

 2. [Download the Prometheus exporter](https://github.com/martinlindhe/wmi_exporter/releases){: external}.

-3. Identify the collectors that include data for the metric data that you want to send to Sysdig.
+3. Identify the collectors that include data for the metric data that you want to collect.

 4. Run the `wmi_exporter` and configure the collectors that you want to enable.